yevgenis-shapiro/aws-serverless-web-application/README.md

 | `DynamoDB` |  NoSQL database for data storage |

 ⚙️ To use this:
 ```
-To use this:
-Create a schema.graphql file for your AppSync API
+Create a lambda_function.zip file with your Lambda code
-Create Lambda deployment packages (stream_processor.zip and appsync_resolver.zip)
 ```